Rare diseases: Your questions answered

 What does orphan status of a drug mean?

-If a drug is classed as an ‘orphan drug’ it means it’s being used or investigated for use in treating a rare disease.
+If a drug is classed as an ‘orphan drug’, it means it’s being used or investigated for use in treating a rare disease.
 Orphan drug designation means sponsors qualify for research incentives such as tax deductions.
 This is to help rare diseases get more research and funding.

 The population number affected by the disease in order for it to be classed as rare is different in different countries.

-In the EU, the European Medicines Agency also defines an orphan drug as a drug which, without other incentives, is unlikely to be used by or benefit enough people to meet the manufacturer’s financial investment.
+In the EU, the European Medicines Agency also defines an orphan drug as a drug that, without other incentives, is unlikely to be used by or benefit enough people to meet the manufacturer’s financial investment.

 Without incentives, the treatments for many rare diseases would never be found because it would not be financially viable to research them.
 The goal of giving a drug orphan status, therefore, is to create incentives for sponsors and manufacturers, so new treatments for rare diseases can be found.